jasdyperillo/DH-150/README.md

 ![errorprevention2](https://drive.google.com/uc?id=1HB_YlG1fwxnupYDcsvoP_oW94jPdUUxY)

 ### #6: Recognition rather than recall
+The app allows the user to bookmark and save any horoscopes or astrology updates so that the user can easily peruse and access them later on; however, the app lacks a thorough and holistic history of the user's updates in their astrology.
+In other words, unless the user has bookmarked a specific astrology update, after it has been more than 2 days, they will no longer be able to access or recall it.

-**Severity rating: **
+**Severity rating: 2**

 ### #7: Flexibility and efficiency of use
-The app allows the user to bookmark and save any horoscopes or astrology updates so that the user can easily peruse and access them later on.
 When a user would like to send a message through Co—Star to a friend, Co—Star provides a list of "suggested" friends for the user's ease.

 ![flexibilityandefficiencyofuse1](https://drive.google.com/uc?id=16rwWsyPT-HhohZpGdp0feQVSvQcqiMRY)